The

 Todos List:

-# Todo Description Responsible Priority
+Todo Description

 This template contains the implementation of an Angular template-driven form which lets the user input new todo items.
 The form submit event is connected to the onSubmit event handler method, so that the ADD_TODO action type is dispatched to the store whenever a user submits the form.